Business Line of Credit – Spousal Signature Violation

 When Banks Break the Law – Lender Liability.

 In the late 1980's, banks and lending institutions grew enormous and become less friendly, less responsive, and predatory.
 Deregulation of the banking industry led to major Goliath-sized banks which cared little or not at all for the small business customer who brought them little profit.
 Ignored was the fact that these small companies were and continue to be the major employer and creator of new jobs in this country.

 Small businesses create 95% of the jobs in the United States

 In the late 1990's, banks began canceling, calling in, and refusing to renew lines of credit.
 Small businesses suddenly found themselves in the unenviable position of being without operating capital or credit.
 Most of these companies drastically culled their work force, others simply closed their doors.
-Of course, unemployed workers do not purchase the same amount of products (or pay taxes) which led to more national debt, more business closures, and a real estate market collapse.
-The bank actions taken in these two decades set into motion a chilling, chain reaction that wreaked serious havoc on the economy, helping lead to the financial crisis of 2007 and thereafter.
+Of course, unemployed workers do not purchase the same amount of products nor pay taxes, which led to more national debt, more business closures, and a real estate market collapse.
+The bank actions taken in these two decades set into motion a chilling, chain reaction that wreaked serious havoc on the economy, helping lead to the financial crisis of 2007 and after.

 According to the Small Business Administration, a whopping 95% percent of U.S. employers are small businesses.
-It is not hard to understand why cutting off the supply of money to this vital segment of the economy could initiate such a crippling reaction.
+It is not hard to understand why cutting off the supply of money to this vital segment of the economy could start a financial meltdown.

 Conventional wisdom that banks are not obligated to lend money is dead wrong.